globus/globus-compute/docs/sdk/client_user_guide.rst

   from globus_compute_sdk import Client gcc = Client()

-Instantiating a client will start an authentication process where you will be asked to authenticate via Globus Auth.
+Instantiating a |Client| will start an authentication process where you will be asked to authenticate via Globus Auth.
 We require every interaction with Globus Compute to be authenticated, as this enables enforced access control on both functions and endpoints.
 Globus Auth is an identity and access management platform that provides authentication brokering